welovemedia/ffmate-docs/docs/flags.md

 # Command-Line Interface (CLI)

-The FFmate command-line interface is your primary tool for starting and managing the application.
+FFmate’s command-line interface is the main way to start and manage the application.
 It follows a standard `ffmate [command] [flags]` pattern and provides three distinct commands:

 * `server:` This is the main command that runs FFmate.
 * `update:` This is a utility command used to check for and install new versions of the FFmate binary.